Honor the middle of the week and all things Wednesday-related using these fun and wonderful Wednesday writing prompts for students.

 So whether you’re seeking wacky Wednesday writing activity ideas, Wednesday morning questions for students, or simply Wednesday journal prompts, these Wednesday writing prompts will serve your needs.

 Even reluctant writers respond with excitement to these Wednesday writing prompts.

-- In two to three paragraphs, compare and contrast Wednesday to any other day of the week.
+- Compare and contrast Wednesday to any other day of the week.

 - Describe a S.M.A.R.T goal that you set at the beginning of the year and have now accomplished. #winWednesday